· 2 min read

 Brands, together with their suppliers and the recycling industry, are currently facing challenges to incorporate higher amounts of recycled content into packaging.
 The global standard will help advance adoption of certified material for common packing materials, beginning with plastic.

-“GreenBlue and its Sustainable Packaging Coalition partners are coming together with NSF International to address the need for recycled material in packaging at a critical time,” said Joshua Brugeman, Program Manager for Sustainability at NSF International.
+“GreenBlue and its Sustainable Packaging Coalition partners are coming together with NSF to address the need for recycled material in packaging at a critical time,” said Joshua Brugeman, Program Manager for Sustainability at NSF.